Social security contributions

 Other than exempt goods and services, VAT of 12.5% is charged on the following:

 - Every supply of goods and services made in Ghana.

 - Every importation of goods.

-The supply of tangible goods by VAT-registered wholesalers and retailers is subject to VAT at the flat rate of 3%.
+The supply of tangible goods (other than exempt) by VAT-registered wholesalers and retailers is subject to VAT at the flat rate of 3%.
 An exemption applies for the supply of any form of power, heat, refrigeration, or ventilation.
 Input VAT incurred by these suppliers is not deductible.

-Unless otherwise exempted, NHIL of 2.5% and GETFL of 2.5% are charged on the following:
+Unless otherwise exempted, NHIL of 2.5%, GETFL of 2.5% and CHRL of 1% are charged on the following: